 Stock Chart Patterns and Technical Indicators

-Many of the most successful traders make buying and selling decisions based on technical analysis.
+Many traders make their decisions based on technical analysis.
 They read the psychology of the market using chart patterns and technical indicators.

 Think of chart patterns as the footprints of the market herd.
-They can alert you to stocks that are ready to move, key levels a share will be bought and sold at, and where to intelligently place your stop loss.
+Patterns can show you stocks ready to move, key levels for price movement, and where to place a stop loss.

-Technical indicators are a way to further filter your trades, examining things like momentum and volatility in greater detail.
+Technical indicators are a way to further filter your trades.
+They’ll help you examine things like momentum and volatility in greater detail.

-A news catalyst can be almost anything: news stories, SEC filings, rumblings on Twitter or online forums.
+A news catalyst can be almost anything.
+News stories, SEC filings, and rumblings on Twitter all fit.
 It’s anything that excites the market and makes traders want to buy or sell the stock, pushing the price up or down.

 Make it a habit to read through any potential news catalysts every day before the market opens.
 It’s one more way to help find stocks for your watchlist.

-With a scanner, you set the criteria before scanning thousands of stocks.
+This is how you shake out trade candidates from thousands of stocks.
 In short, you make the computer do the boring work for you.
 Once you try it, you’ll probably refuse to do it the old way ever again.

-Before we built StocksToTrade, our daily scanning meant tedious work, clicking between clunky websites and desktop apps, trying to find the best stock trades for the day.
+Before StocksToTrade, our daily scanning meant tedious work.
+Traders had to click between clunky websites and desktop apps, trying to find the best trades for the day.

 - A massive library of technical indicators